 Although there are many options for index investing for Americans, our particular friends require something that is automated and super easy to follow.
 The easiest low-cost solution that I could find was the Vanguard Target Retirement Fund.
 These low-cost index all-in-one funds allow you to choose a retirement age, make a contribution and the fund will do all the re-balancing for you.
 Not only will the fund re-balance on an annual basis, it will increase your bond allocation automatically as you get closer to retirement.
 Almost like a robo-advisor, but cheaper!

-If you have other suggestions on super easy indexing in the U.S, let me know in the comments.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+If you have other suggestions on super easy indexing in the U.S, let me know in the comments.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).